Jeeppler/qubes-cheatsheet/qubes-cheatsheet.md

 `sudo qubes-dom0-update kernel-3.19*` - *install the official Fedora kernel-3.19\* with  Xen support*

 #### qubes-hcl-report
-\- *generates a report about the hardware information*
+\- *generates a report about the system hardware information*

 usage: `qubes-hcl-report [<vm-name>]`